 Abstract.
 The connection between the ocean and the land is made possible thanks to rivers, which are a vital component of the Earth's system.
 They govern the hydrological and biogeochemical contributions to the coastal ocean through surface and subsurface water discharge and influence local circulation and the distribution of water masses, modulating processes such as upwelling and mixing.
-This paper provides an overview of recent advancements in river modellingapproaches to representing

-- 15 coastal river discharges and processes in operational ocean forecasting systems (OOFS), with a particular focus on estuaries.
-The methods discussed range frominclude those currently adopted in coarse-resolution ocean forecasting systems, where mixing processes are primarily parameterized, toas well as more advanced modelling and -coupling approaches tailored to high-resolution that are better suited for-coastal systems.
-A review of river data availability is also presented, illustrating various sources of freshwater discharge and salinity, from observational data to climatological datasets, and more - 20 precisealongside river operational river discharge products modelling approaches that are improvingenhance the representation of water discharges in operational systems.
+This paper provides an overview of recent approaches to representing coastal river discharges and processes in operational ocean forecasting systems (OOFS), with a particular focus on estuaries.
+The methods discussed include those currently adopted in coarse-resolution ocean forecasting systems, where mixing processes are primarily parameterized, as well as more advanced modelling and coupling approaches tailored to high-resolution coastal systems.
+A review of river data availability is also presented, illustrating various sources of freshwater discharge and salinity, from observational data to climatological datasets, alongside operational river discharge products that enhance the representation of water discharges in operational systems.
 New satellite-derived datasets and emerging river modelling techniques are also introduced.
-FinallyIn addition, a compendium of currentresponses from a survey of existing operational systemsOOFS providers is provided are synthetized, with a focus on how river forcing is treated, from global to coastal scales.
-Challenges such as data accuracy, standardization, and model coupling are discussed, highlighting the need for improved interfaces - 25 between monitoring and modelling systems.
+In addition, responses from a survey of existing OOFS providers are synthetized, with a focus on how river forcing is treated, from global to coastal scales.
+Challenges such as data accuracy, standardization, and model coupling are discussed, highlighting the need for improved interfaces between monitoring and modelling systems.
 Finally, some recommendations and ways forward are formulated in relation to identified limitations in current OOFS.

-1 Introduction
+25 1 Introduction

-Rivers provide form the primary link between land and sea, and delivering annually an average of approximately 36,000 thousand km3 of freshwater and over 20 billion tons of solid and dissolved material to the world-global ocean each year transitional zones where freshwater fluxes influence the ocean circulation and, salinity, and in particular the upper-ocean stratification, which in turn affects the mixed layer depth, ocean currents, and air-sea interaction (Chandanpurkar et al., 2022;

-30 (Milliman and Farnsworth, 2011).
-River discharge into the ocean is a major component of the global hydrological and biogeochemical cycles, which have undergone significant changes under the influence of climate change and human activities (Shi et al., 2019; Yan et al., 2022; Qin et al., 2022; Chandanpurkar et al., 2022).
-Mediated through estuaries, Estuaries act as

-35 Dzwonkowski et al., 2017; Sprintall and Tomczak, 1992; Sun et al., 2017: Pein et al., 2021, 2024).
+Rivers form the primary link between land and sea, delivering approximately 36,000 km3 of freshwater and over 20 billion tons of solid and dissolved material to the global ocean each year (Milliman and Farnsworth, 2011).
+River discharge into the ocean is a major component of the global hydrological and biogeochemical cycles, which have undergone significant changes under the influence of climate and human activities (Shi et al., 2019; Yan et al., 2022; Qin et al., 2022; Chandanpurkar et al., 2022).
+Estuaries act as transitional zones where freshwater fluxes influence ocean circulation, salinity, and upper-ocean stratification, which in turn affects the mixed layer depth, ocean currents, and air-sea interaction (Chandanpurkar et al., 2022; Dzwonkowski et al., 2017; Sprintall and Tomczak, 1992; Sun et al., 2017; Pein et al., 2021, 2024).
 Freshwater inputs to the ocean also modulate coastal upwelling events.
-Altogether, thusthese factors impacting productivity of the coastal marine environment (Sotillo et al., 2021a).
+Altogether, these factors impact productivity of the coastal marine environment (Sotillo et al., 2021a).

-Despite rivers' influence on the coastal and basin-wide circulation and dynamics, in global and regional scale models, effectively accounting for riverine freshwater discharge into the oceans is a challenging problem (Sun et al., 2017; Verri et al.,
+Despite rivers' influence on the coastal and basin-wide circulation and dynamics, in global and regional scale models, effectively accounting for riverine freshwater discharge into the oceans is a challenging problem (Sun et al., 2017; Verri et al., 2020).

-- 40 2020).
 Accurately incorporating river flow into numerical ocean models requires appropriate parameterizations and boundary conditions.
 The setup of practical open boundary conditions (OBC) is dependent on flow dynamics, model resolution, data availability, and other factors (Blayo and Debreu, 2005).
-At coarse scales that cannot resolve the estuarine dynamics, but even at finer scales in some cases, river outlets are typically-often represented in a simplistic way, with climatological runoff and zero or constant salinity values, implicitly neglecting estuarine mixing andor exchange as well as seasonal and non-seasonal - 45 variability (Sun et al., 2017; Verri et al., 2020; Verri et al., 2021; Pein et al., 2021, 2024).
-ConsequentlyAs a result, important key natural processes are often omitted, and, depending on how river forcing is defined, ocean model results outputs may differ vary significantly from one another,.
-These discrepancies are most pronounced predominantly in the shelf areas, particularly in (or rRegions of freshwater Freshwater influenceInfluence, (ROFI), but can also propagate to at regional and global scales (Tseng et al., 2016).
+At coarse scales that cannot resolve the estuarine dynamics, but even at finer scales in some cases, river outlets are often represented in a simplistic way, with climatological runoff and zero or constant salinity values, implicitly neglecting estuarine mixing and exchange as well as seasonal and non-seasonal variability (Sun et al., 2017; Verri et al., 2020; Verri et al., 2021; Pein et al., 2021, 2024).
+As a result, key natural processes are often omitted, and depending on how river forcing is defined, ocean model outputs may vary significantly.
+These discrepancies are most pronounced in shelf areas, particularly in Regions of Freshwater Influence (ROFI), but can also propagate to regional and global scales (Tseng et al., 2016).